 St. Dominika Street

-This nearby cobbled street has an old-world charm and was used in many market scenes throughout the show, particularly in Season 2, including the murders of King Robert’s illegitimate sons, and part of Cersei’s walk of shame in Season 5.
+This nearby cobbled street has an old-world charm.
+It was used in many market scenes throughout the show, particularly in Season 2.
+This included the murders of King Robert’s illegitimate sons, and part of Cersei’s walk of shame in Season 5.

 Visit Littlefinger’s brothel (entrance to the Ethnographic Museum)